franc5/private-scanner/README.md

 ## Running tests

-To run unit tests, you can run `yarn test`
+To run unit tests, you can run `yarn test` (you can set the `DRAW_OUTPUT` environment variable to draw output images)

+## Running the app

+To run the app for development, you can run `yarn start`

+## Building the app

+To build the app, you can run `yarn build`

 ## License